Skip to main content

 1. Variable hour and student employees who do not work during a limited closure will not be paid.

-2. Such employees may be requested to work and will be paid under normal pay procedures for hours worked.
+2. Such employees may be requested to work and will be paid under regular pay procedures for hours worked.

 See Also